Having just returned from Alaska, I found myself telling bear stories. Not because we saw any, but because that's simply what you do.

-Two minutes later my father returned, having decided this was not the best fishing spot after all.
+Five minutes later my father returned, having decided this was not the best fishing spot after all.
 But as he approached the car, you can imagine his surprise.
 The trunk lid was up, clothing was strewn all around, and the entire back end of the car was destroyed, like a bomb had gone off.
-Here's what a bear did to an airplane just this year:

 “What on earth happened?
 I was gone ten minutes!”